Are you doing a plumbing project?

 Take Action Before the Drip Becomes a Flood

-Pipes burst, appliances fail, and roofs leak — it’s just a matter of when.
-By installing water leak sensors in high-risk areas, you can avoid thousands of dollars in damage, reduce health risks from mold, and even lower your homeowners insurance premiums.
+Bottom line: Pipes burst, appliances fail, and roofs leak; it’s often a matter of when.
+Installing water leak sensors in the right places can help you avoid costly damage, reduce mold risk, and catch problems before they spread.

 Protecting your home doesn’t have to be complicated.
 A small device today can save you big headaches tomorrow.